 Mick Duncan has lived and worked amongst families whose lives are characterised by poverty and complexity.

+She became a Christian in her 20s and has belonged to a range of churches including her current church Manukau City Baptist.
 Previous Charity and Not-for-Profit experience includes being on playgroup and school boards, local community boards, being church treasurer at several churches and preparing financial statements for a number of Charities.

 Trish McConnell has been involved with OHF since 1992 when she joined the Rotorua branch committee.